 First-Party Property

-In December of 2021, the Circuit Court of the Twentieth Judicial Circuit of Florida entered an order granting summary judgment on behalf of the firm’s insurance carrier client in a Hurricane Irma loss.
+In December of 2021, the Circuit Court of the Twentieth Judicial Circuit entered an order granting summary judgment on behalf of the firm’s insurance carrier client in a Hurricane Irma loss.

 The insureds had submitted a claim to the insurer on September 12, 2017, which the carrier had investigated, accepted coverage, and paid in October 2017.
 The insureds later provided the insurance company with an engineering report and estimate on September 17, 2020, and demanded mediation.
 The firm filed and was granted a motion for summary judgment, arguing that the insureds failed to file a supplemental or re-opened claim within the required three years under Fla.
 Stat. §627.70132.
 The case relied primarily on the Fourth District Court of Appeals decision entitled Goldberg v.
 Universal Property & Casualty Insurance Company, 302 So.
 3d 919 (4th DCA 2020).